dariubs/GoBooks/README.md

 #### What will you learn from this book?

 Go makes it easy to build software that’s simple, reliable, and efficient.
 Andthis book makes it easy for programmers like you to get started.
-Googledesigned Go for high-performance networking and multiprocessing, but—like Python and JavaScript—the language is easy to read and use.
-With thispractical hands-on guide, you’ll learn how to write Go code using clearexamples that demonstrate the language in action.
-Best of all, you’ll understandthe conventions and techniques that employers want entry-level Godevelopers to know.
+Google designed Go for high-performance networking and multiprocessing, but—like Python and JavaScript—the language is easy to read and use.
+With this practical hands-on guide, you’ll learn how to write Go code using clear examples that demonstrate the language in action.
+Best of all, you’ll understand the conventions and techniques that employers want entry-level Go developers to know.

 #### Why does this book look so different?

-Based on the latest research in cognitive science and learning theory, HeadFirst Go uses a visually rich format to engage your mind rather than a textheavyapproach that puts you to sleep.
-Why waste your time struggling withnew concepts?
-This multisensory learning experience is designed for theway your brain really works.
+Based on the latest research in cognitive science and learning theory, HeadFirst Go uses a visually rich format to engage your mind rather than a text heavy approach that puts you to sleep.
+Why waste your time struggling with new concepts?
+This multisensory learning experience is designed for the way your brain really works.

 ### 2020 - [How to Code in Go](https://www.digitalocean.com/community/books/how-to-code-in-go-ebook)